jina-ai/docs/chapters/executors.rst

 ==========================================
-A Guide on What Are Jina Executors and How to Use Them
+Understanding Jina Executors and How to Use Them
 ==========================================

 .. meta::